-For its services to Ivy VIP Securian Real Estate Securities, Securian AM receives a subadvisory fee from IICO, at an annual rate of 0.48% of the average daily net assets of Ivy VIP Securian Real Estate Securities.
-The subadvisory fee is accrued daily and payable in arrears on the last day of each calendar month.
+For its services to Ivy VIP Securian Real Estate Securities, Securian AM receives a subadvisery fee from IICO, at an annual rate of 0.48% of the average daily net assets of Ivy VIP Securian Real Estate Securities.
+The subadvisery fee is accrued daily and payable in arrears on the last day of each calendar month.

-For Ivy VIP Securian Real Estate Securities, through April 30, 2020, Securian AM has contractually agreed to reduce the subadvisory fee paid by IICO by an annual rate of 0.045% of average daily net assets.
+For Ivy VIP Securian Real Estate Securities, through April 30, 2021, Securian AM has contractually agreed to reduce the subadvisery fee paid by IICO by an annual rate of 0.045% of average daily net assets.

-From the management fee received with respect to each of the Managed Volatility Portfolios, IICO pays to Securian AM a subadvisory fee for each Managed Volatility Portfolio computed at an annual rate, accrued daily and payable in arrears on the last day of each calendar month, pursuant to the following schedule:
+From the management fee received with respect to each of the Managed Volatility Portfolios, IICO pays to Securian AM a subadvisery fee for each Managed Volatility Portfolio computed at an annual rate, accrued daily and payable in arrears on the last day of each calendar month, pursuant to the following schedule:

-Net Portfolio Assets as a Percentage of the Managed Volatility Portfolio's Average Net Assets Up to \$500 million 0.20% Over \$500 million and up to \$1 billion 0.17% Over \$1 billion 0.15%
+Net Portfolio Assets Fee Payable to Securian AM as a Percentage of the Managed Volatility Portfolio's Average Net Assets Up to \$500 million 0.20% Over \$500 million and up to \$1 billion 0.17% Over \$1 billion 0.15%